ShoppingComp: Are LLMs Really Ready for Your Shopping Cart?: Prompt templates of Model Answer and Report verifier

 \subsubsection{Scenario Coverage Judge Prompt}

-The following prompt is used to compute the Scenario Coverage metric. \begin{promptbox} \ttfamily \textbf{SYSTEM:}\\ You are a professional shopping analyst.
-You are given a real user shopping question and its corresponding set of rubrics.
-The agent has decomposed the question into a list of user demands.
-Your task is to determine whether the agent’s demands are all correct and fully cover every required point.
-The rubric set is provided for your reference.\\
+The following prompt is used to compute the Scenario Coverage metric. \begin{promptbox} \ttfamily \textbf{SYSTEM:}\\ You are a **Strict Semantic Consistency Evaluator for Product Scenarios**.
+You are given an original real user question (`question`), a set of manually decomposed real user requirement scenarios (`scene\_set`), and a single user requirement (`demand`) produced by a large language model.
+Your task is to determine whether the model-generated `demand` matches the original real user requirements in `scene\_set`.\\